garrandall/popular-music-data/tracks/alibis-tracy-lawrence.md

-With my alibis and lying eyes, and all the best lines, Lord knows she heard em all She's been cheated on, and pushed around, and left alone, Lord knows what I put her through But boy you can bet, if a move can be made, she knows how to make....
+With my alibis and lying eyes, and all the best lines, Lord knows she heard em all She's been cheated on, and pushed around, and left alone, Lord knows what I put her through But boy you can bet, if a move can be made, she knows how to make...

 Her own alibis and lying eyes, and all the best lines, Lord knows she heard em all She's been cheated on, and pushed around, and left alone, Lord knows what I put her through